pid-j/PigeonPkgDatabase/README.md

 To contribute, create a new repository with the name "PigeonPkgDatabase-(package name)".
 Make sure it does not collide with other package names.
 You may rely on other work in this repository by using `../(package name)/(main script).sh` in your scripts.
 You must include a `main.sh` file.
+Then, open an issue with the subject: "Add package (package name)".
+Make sure to add a link to the repository.
+If the request is accepted, the package will be added.

 ## Usability